Tinkerforge/doc/en/source/Hardware/Bricklets/Sound_Pressure_Level.rst

 response with up to 1.5dB deviation in the range of 100Hz to 8kHz.

-We add another 2dB for small variations in the mounting and the small whole in the Bricklet etc to reach the specification of +-5dB.
+We add another 2dB for small variations in the mounting and the small hole in the Bricklet etc to reach the specification of +-5dB.

 For frequencies from 8kHz to 20kHz the deviation in frequency response increases significantly.
-We calibrated this range in accordance to the ICS43432 datasheet, but we can't give any guarantees in this range.
+We compensated this range in accordance to the ICS43432 datasheet, but we can't give any guarantees in this range.
 We were not able to compare this to a "ground truth"-value, since most professional sound pressure level meters only measure up to 8kHz.